corda/corda-docs/content/en/docs/cenm/1.3/config-identity-manager-parameters.md

   * **versionInfoValidation**:
   *(Optional)* Configuration for the validation of node version info during CSR submission.
   * **minimumPlatformVersion**:
-  *(Optional - defaults to -1)* The minimum platform version of Corda that a node needs to run, to successfully submit Certificate Signing Requests.
+  *(Optional - defaults to `-1`)* The minimum platform version of Corda that a node needs to run on, in order to successfully submit Certificate Signing Requests.
 The platform version is an integer value that increments with each release where any of the public APIs of the entire Corda platform are changed.
 Setting this to a value lower than 1 disables this behaviour - in that case, the Identity Manager Service does not check whether that platform version is passed from the node.